 Where a site's size and density make it unsuitable for self/custom build provision, exemption from the policy will be considered on an individual basis.
-For example, flatted development or specialist/older person accommodation.
+For example, where the sites' housing type or mix would not meet the needs identified by the Council's Self and Custom Build Register.